-Avinash Shekhar, a CFO turned CEO of Zebpay - one of the leading bitcoin and crypto exchanges was surprisingly sceptical of crypto.
+Avinash Shekhar, a CFO turned CEO of Zebpay – one of the leading bitcoin and crypto exchanges was surprisingly skeptical of crypto.
 But as he started studying bitcoin and crypto, it became very clear to him that decentralization was the future.

 He shares, “There is a huge shortage of people in the finance industry, who understand blockchain and crypto.
 CAs and accountants should look into crypto accounting.
 They must learn the valuation of crypto, and how the accountant can make reconciliations because there are literally hundreds of thousands of transactions happening on a daily basis in this area.”

 Neeraj Khandelwal, co-founder of CoinDCX shares the same views as Avinash regarding crypto disrupting the finance industry,

 “Crypto is already disrupting a lot of aspects of the finance industry.
 It is going mainstream in terms of investment, trading, remittances, transfers, transactions, and settlements.
 Finance professionals should get a little deeper into crypto, understand the emerging trends of DeFi, and NFT markets, and how the regulations are evolving not just in India but across the globe.
 It’s a global market after all.”